 How to cite this article: Neri SR, Franzolin MR, Kalil CLPV, Marques VD, Marques RM, Domingos MO.
 Therapeutic effect of botulinum toxin A on dissecting cellulitis of the scalp.
 Surg Cosmet Dermatol.
 2024;16:e20240252.

-A patient with dissecting folliculitis of the scalp who did not respond to antibiotic therapy received four monthly sessions of intradermal administration of 100 IU of botulinum toxin A. Four months after treatment, a complete recovery of the affected area of the patient's scalp was observed.
-A biopsy taken from the affected area showed the presence of Staphylococcus lugdunensis and Staphylococcus aureus resistant to erythromycin.
-Botulinum toxin A had no effect on the viability or biofilm production of the Staphylococcus strains, indicating that the healing effect of the toxin was associated with the host response alone.
+A patient with folliculitis dissecans who did not respond to antibiotic therapy received four monthly sessions of intradermal administration of 100 IU of botulinum toxin A. Four months after the treatment, a complete recovery of the affected area of the patient's scalp was observed.
+A biopsy taken from the lesional area showed the presence of Staphylococcus lugdunensis and Staphylococcus aureus, both of which were found to be resistant to erythromycin.
+It was observed that the toxin had no effect on the viability or biofilm production of the Staphylococcus strains.
+This indicates that the healing effect of the toxin was associated with the host response alone.

-A 37-year-old man with clinical symptoms of DFS was admitted to our clinic.
-The patient did not have associated comorbidities such as high blood pressure, diabetes, or obesity.
-Clinical examination revealed the presence of nodules, abscesses, and a patch of hair loss (Figure 1).
+A 37-year-old male patient with clinical picture of folliculitis dissecans was admitted to our clinic.
+The patient did not have associated comorbidities such as high blood pressure, diabetes or obesity.
+Upon clinical examination the presence of nodules, abscesses and a patch of alopecia was observed.
+(Figure 1)

-At admission, the patient was treated with tetracycline antibiotics (100 mg/day for 12 weeks) and received intralesional administration of corticosteroids and antibiotics, but did not respond to these treatments.
-Botulinum toxin A was considered an alternative treatment option.
-The patient received intradermal administration of 100 IU of botulinum toxin A (Allergan) at days 0, 30, 60, and 90.
+At admission, the patient was treated with tetracycline-type antibiotic (100mg/24 h for 12 weeks) and intralesional administration of corticosteroids and antibiotics.
+However, the patient did not respond to these treatments.
+Therefore, botulinum toxin A was considered as an alternative treatment option.
+The patient was then treated with intradermal administration of 100 IU of botulinum toxin A (Allergan) at days 0, 30, 60, and 90.
 A diagram of the scalp area to be treated was previously defined by outlining the infection sites.
 Each injection site received a dose of 2.5 IU/100 µL of botulinum toxin A in sterile saline 0.9%.
 The patient did not receive any other type of treatment during this period.
-After treatment, the patient reported resolution of pain within the first 2 weeks.
-Four months after the initial treatment, the abscesses and swelling subsided and a significant increase in hair density was observed (Figure 2).
+After the treatment, the patient reported elimination of pain within the first two weeks of treatment.
+In addition, after a period of four months from the initial treatment, the abscesses and the bumps receded, and a significant increase in hair density was observed.
+(Figure 2)

-For microbiological analysis of the affected area, a punch biopsy of approximately 3 mm in size of the patient's scalp was performed before treatment with botulinum toxin A.6-8 The results showed the presence of S. aureus and S. lugdunensis resistant to erythromycin (Table 1).
+In order to carry out a microbiological analysis of the affected area, a punch biopsy of approximately 3 mm in size, was taken from the patient's scalp lesional area before the treatment with botulinum toxin A. 6,7,8 The results showed the presence of Staphylococcus aureus and Stapylococcus lugdunensis, which were resistant to erythromycin, associated with the biopsy (Table 1)

-Our findings suggest that botulinum toxin A is an effective alternative for the treatment of DFS in patients who do not respond to conventional treatment with antibiotics.
+In summary, the results of this study suggest that botulinum toxin A may be used as an alternative treatment for folliculitis dissecans in patients who do not respond to the conventional treatment with antibiotics.

 Simone Ramos Neri